-Remember when your mother told you to finish your dinner because there are starving kids in Africa?
-As it turns out, your mom was onto something important.
+Remember when your mother told you to finish your meatloaf because there are starving kids in Africa?
+Turns out she was on to something important.
 Food waste is at an all-time high in the U.S. and other industrialized countries, creating an urgent need for food waste reduction efforts.

 Food waste reduction goes much deeper than finishing the last couple of green beans on your dinner plate.
 From food items that go bad in our refrigerators to produce that’s left to rot on the vine because it’s not cosmetically perfect, it’s mind-blowing how much edible food goes unused in the U.S.